elemprod/lptask/README.md

 The cooperative scheduler does not provide all of the same features which a preemptive OS typically does.
 The major differences include:

-* A task's handler executes until completion, once the task expires, in a cooperative manner.
+* A task's handler executes until completion, once the task interval expires, in a cooperative manner.
 A task handler's execution can only be suspended by a interrupt or exception event and not by another scheduler task.
 * It's typical to have several to 10's of milliseconds of jitter in task execution intervals for a system with multiple active tasks queued at the same